Home > Analyses > Consumer Cyclical > Domino’s Pizza, Inc.

 Financial Ratios

-The following table presents key financial ratios for Domino’s Pizza, Inc. over the fiscal years 2020 to 2024, offering a snapshot of profitability, liquidity, leverage, and market valuation:
+The following table summarizes key financial ratios for Domino’s Pizza, Inc. over the past five fiscal years:

 Evolution of Financial Ratios